 I have a serious mental illness.
 Can I work with you?

-The practices we teach are based on universal principles and are helpful to all kinds of people.
+Our services can be helpful to all kinds of people.
 That said, it is important to note that we are not qualified to diagnose or treat mental illness and that our services do not replace those of a therapist.
 In many cases our services may serve as a complement to traditional therapy.
 If you are seeing a therapist, it may be a good idea to talk with them about whether these services could benefit you.

 What are your qualifications?

 The founder and service provider for The Youth Happiness Project, Dave Sullivan, has the following background:

 Certified Professional Coach (ECPC) with Erickson Coaching International